NicolasZapata/MajorLeagueSoccerApp/README.md

         this.capacity = Capacity;
     }
 ```
-And the Another initialize name only
+And the Another initialize the name only
 ```java
     public Stadium(String name){
         this.name = name;